katyexp-cloud/Omnivore/README.md

 ---
 ## What it can do
 * .json
-     all your jsons in one place
+   * all your jsons in one place
-     automatic bookmarking; shows only selected bookmark content syntax coloring
+   * automatic bookmarking; shows only selected bookmark content
+   * syntax coloring

 * .txt
-     designed for nicely colored notes
+   * designed for nicely colored notes
-     bookmarking via ## and # + navigation on click
+   * bookmarking via ## and # + navigation on click

 * BOTH
    * undo/redo
    * expand/collapse bookmarks
-   * use REPLACE function via Find & Replace simple Replace: replace every word (Find) with yours (Replace) in opened window Replace Selected: do the operation for all selected bookmarks Replace Everything: do the operation for the whole .json ... i don't have function for replacing words in all .jsons that'd be messy ...
+   * use REPLACE function via Find & Replace
+     * simple Replace: replace every word (Find) with yours (Replace) in opened window
+     * Replace Selected: do the operation for all selected bookmarks
+     * Replace Everything: do the operation for the whole .json

 * GUI/UI/UX:
-    post-anarchy punk theme
+   * post-anarchy punk theme
-    no windows panel (control via hotkeys)
+   * no windows panel (control via hotkeys)
-    everything visible (no drop-downs, no menu)
+   * everything visible (no drop-downs, no menu)
-    overwrite save without asking bcs you are speed bookmarks of loaded files
+   * overwrite save without asking bcs you are speed
+   * bookmarks of loaded files

 ---